booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 ## Ubuntu

-1. Download the Jetson Nano Developer Kit SD Card Image from https://developer.nvidia.com/embedded/jetpack to a host computer.
+1. Download the Jetson Nano Developer Kit SD Card Image from https://developer.nvidia.com/embedded/jetpack to a host computer (see also https://developer.nvidia.com/embedded/jetpack).

 2. Write the image from the host computer to the Nano's memory card using https://www.balena.io/etcher/.